nicosantangelo/SublimeLinter-contrib-flow/README.md

 1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

 1. When the plugin list appears, type `flow`.
-Among the entries you should see `SublimeLinter-contrib-flow`.
+Among the entries you should see `SublimeLinter-flow`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

-In addition to the standard SublimeLinter settings, SublimeLinter-contrib-flow provides its own settings.
+In addition to the standard SublimeLinter settings, SublimeLinter-flow provides its own settings.
 Those marked as “Inline Setting” or “Inline Override” may also be [used inline][inline-settings].

 |Setting|Description|Inline Setting|Inline Override|
 |:------|:----------|:------------:|:-------------:|